Sexual Harassment Counsel for Nevada Employers

 Received a NERC Charge, EEOC Charge, or Demand Letter?

 ime is critical.
 NERC employer response deadlines are typically 30 days.
 A strong, attorney-prepared position statement is your most important first defense.
-Contact us immediately at (702) 381-2875 for an emergency consultation
+Contact us immediately at Call (888) 785-9923 for an emergency consultation

 THE LAWS EVERY NEVADA EMPLOYER MUST UNDERSTAND